developmentseed/job_scheduler/README.txt

   }

 Jobs can have a 'crontab' instead of a period.
 Crontab syntax are Unix-like formatted crontab lines.
 Example of job with crontab.

   // This will create a job that will be triggered from monday to friday, from january to july, every two hours function example_cron_job_scheduler_info() {
     $schedulers = array();
     $schedulers['example_unpublish'] = array(
       'worker callback' => 'example_unpublish_nodes',
-      'auto' => TRUE,
       'jobs' => array(
          array('type' => 'story', 'id' => 12, 'crontab' => '0 */2 * january-july mon-fri', 'periodic' => TRUE),
       )